gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ### Pack Controls

 Controls will be made available on a per-action or per-state basis.
 Shown here, the pack and wand are both in an Idle state while in the "Original" mode which allows the pack to be turned on/off remotely.
 The options to remotely vent or to "Attenuate" are only enabled when the devices are in a specific state.

+**Vent:** This can only be triggered when in the Super Hero mode and while the pack is Powered.

+**Attenuate:** The Cyclotron State must be either "Warning" or "Critical".

 ![](images/WebUI-Controls.jpg)